fghaas/fghaas.github.io/content/articles/blog/something-interesting.md

 Date: 2022-07-16
 Slug: something-interesting
 Tags: Work
-Summary: My company's MD recently put out a well-written email update instead of calling an all-hands meeting.
+Summary: My company's CEO recently put out a well-written email update instead of calling an all-hands meeting.
 It was excellent.

 I am sure that many of you have been summoned to your fair share of quarterly, end-of-half-year, or end-of-year updates which were held by